Respirator Type |

 Key Features

-- Usually half mask, negative-pressure particulate respirator
+Usually half mask, negative-pressure particulate

-- Inspiratory effort of wearer draws air through filter
+Inspiratory effort of wearer draws air through filter

-- Airborne particles removed as inspired air passes through filter
+Airborne particles removed as inspired air passes

 Advantages